humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 **Set 1: Happy Path**

 Includes two pre-signed t(x).

 The redemption script requires a pre-image to be supplied to redeem the script.
+Each party generates and holds the pre-image which pays out the fuinds to the opposing party.

-The opposing party to the contract holds this pre-image as such they can reveal this at any time allowing their counterparty to close out the bet successfully with bonds returned to each party.
+As such at any time they can reveal this at any time allowing their counterparty to close out the bet successfully with bonds returned to each party.

-    ***Note:*** A fee which will be paid to the Oracle could optinally also be included even if     the contract is closed on the happy path in order to ensure that the enforcement     service is paid.
+> ***Note:*** A fee which will be paid to the Oracle could optinally also be included even if the contract is closed on the happy path in order to ensure that the enforcement service is paid.

 **Set 2: Enforcement Path**

-This will again include two pre-signed t(x).
-These will mimic set 1, with the bond in this case from the forfeiter paying the Oracle.
+This will again include two pre-signed t(x) mimicing set 1.
+In this case the bond amount is paid out to the enforcement surface provider.

 Each of these transactions is also timelocked to 'n' blocks after the contract expiration meaning the two parties will always have the opportunity to redeem the contract prior to this.

-In order to redeem against these the Oracle will have to provide the hash of a contract script / plus data points and < CONSTRUCT A HASH OF HASHES TO PROVE SCRIPT >.
+In order to redeem against these the Service Provider will have to provide evidence of an outcome and the hash of a contract script.
+Basicallly they reveal a secret which can be verified by the parties involved in the bet.

-As may become clear all of the trade offs in this sense hinge on how we can provide this final signature, which we'll cover in the next session.

 **Set 3: Fallback**

-This allows a final action to be specified in final transaction set.
+This allows a final action to be specified "in case of emergency beak glass".
 For example the funds could default to be returned to original owners if no action is taken or even burnt ot better yet donated to a community project (like Tor or BTCPay Server).

-This just provides more impetous to both the parties and/or the Oracle to ensure the contract is settled in an appropriate amount fo time.
+This also provides more impetous to both the parties and/or the Oracle to ensure the contract is settled in an appropriate amount of time.